 Other Debt Payable from Ad Valorem Property Taxes.
 In addition to the District's general obligation bonds, there is other debt issued by entities with jurisdiction in the District, which is payable from ad valorem taxes levied on parcels in the District.
-See "PROPERTY TAXATION - Typical Tax Rates" and "- Direct and Overlapping Debt" below.
+See "PROPERTY TAXATION - Typical Tax Rates" and "- Debt Obligations" below.

-Levy and Collection.
-The County will levy and collect such ad valorem taxes in such amounts and at such times as is necessary to ensure the timely payment of debt service.
-Such taxes, when collected, will be deposited into a debt service fund for the Bonds, which is maintained by the County and which is irrevocably pledged for the payment of principal of and interest on the Bonds when due.
+Levy, Collection and Pledge of Taxes.
+The County will levy and collect such ad valorem taxes in such amounts and at such times as are necessary to ensure the timely payment of debt service on the Bonds.
+Such taxes, when collected, will be deposited into the Debt Service Fund for the Bonds, which is maintained by the County and which is irrevocably pledged for the payment of principal of and interest on the Bonds when due.